Diphtheria antitoxin

 Diphtheria antitoxin (DAT) is a medication made up of antibodies used in the treatment of diphtheria.
 It is no longer recommended for prevention of diphtheria.
-It is given by injection into a vein or muscle.
+It is administered through injection into a vein or muscle.

 Side effects are common.
 They include serum sickness and allergic reactions including anaphylaxis.
 Diphtheria antitoxin is made from the blood plasma of horses that have been immunized against diphtheria toxin.
 It works by neutralizing the toxins produced by Corynebacterium diphtheriae.

 Diphtheria antitoxin was developed and came into medical use in the late 1800s.
 The 1901 diphtheria antitoxin contamination incident, in which the milk wagon horse used to culture the antitoxin became infected with tetanus, which contaminated vials of the antitoxin leading to the deaths of several children in the midwest United States, led to the passage of the Biologics Control Act of 1902 and the 1906 formation of the U.S. Food and Drug Administration (FDA).
 The celebrated 1925 serum run to Nome was a transport of the antitoxin by dog sled relay across the U.S. territory of Alaska across 674 mi in 5 1/2 days, saving the small town of Nome and the surrounding communities from an epidemic of the disease.

-Diphteria antitoxin is on the World Health Organization's List of Essential Medicines.
-In the United States it can be obtained from the Center for Disease Control.
+Diphtheria antitoxin is on the World Health Organization's List of Essential Medicines.
+In the United States it can be obtained from the Centers for Disease Control.
 It is not available in many countries including many in Europe as of 2008.